ExCiteS/Sapelli/CollectorPackager/README.md

 This will place the exe in:
 ```
-..\CollectorPackager\build\launch4j\Sapelli Packager VERSION.exe
+..\CollectorPackager\build\launch4j\Sapelli Packager v1.x.x.exe
 ```

 ### Prepare archive for GitHub:

-This task will create a zip archive, containing the latest version of the packager in an executable (exe) format.
+This task will create a zip archive, containing the latest version of the packager for Windows and Unix operating systems (an executable exe and a jar respectively).
 The task will firstly run **clean**, **build**, **shadowJar** and **createExe**, so there is no need to run any of those before that.
-The task will ensure that the version is a release and not a SNAPSHOT version.
+The task will ensure that the version is a release and not a **SNAPSHOT** version.

 ```
 gradlew CollectorPackager:archiveRelease
 ```

-This will place the exe in:
+This will place the the archives under the `\build` directory:

 ```
+..\CollectorPackager\build\Sapelli Packager v1.x.x-Unix.zip
-..\CollectorPackager\build\Sapelli Packager VERSION.exe
+..\CollectorPackager\build\Sapelli Packager v1.x.x-Windows.zip
 ```